a-hansen/aon/README.md

 Aon is another object notation like JSON but is more compact, has more data types, and preserves the order of object members.
-To be stream friendly Aon doesn't encode object or list lengths.
+To be stream friendly, Aon doesn't encode object or list lengths.

 #### Compact
-Borrows techniques from MsgPack and UBJSON to create a hybrid binary encoding.
+Uses techniques from MsgPack and UBJSON to create a hybrid binary encoding that is almost readable.

 #### More Data Types
 Big decimal, big integer, binary, boolean, double, float, list, long,